Physical Logic: A Unifying Proposal

 Quantum theories find their place in the framework of GMT at the second level of a countably infinite hierarchy of theories labelled by the amount of interference there is between histories \cite{Sorkin94}.
 A quantum measure theory has the three-fold structure described in Section \ref{sec:basics}, just as a classical theory does, and it too is based on a set $\Omega$ of spacetime histories---the histories summed over in the path integral for the theory.
-The departure from a classical theory is encoded the nature of the measure $\mu$ which is in general no longer a probability measure.
+The departure from a classical theory is encoded in the nature of the measure $\mu$ which is in general no longer a probability measure.
 Indeed, given by the path integral, a quantal $\mu$ does not satisfy the Kolmogorov sum rule but, rather, a quadratic analogue of it \cite{Sorkin94,Sorkin97,Sorkin07a}.
-The existence of interference between histories means that there are quantum measure systems for which the union of the collection of all the null events is the whole of $\Omega$.
+The existence of interference between histories means that there are quantum measure systems for which the union of all the null events is the whole of $\Omega$.
 Examples are the three--slit experiment \cite{Sorkin07a}, the Kochen--Specker antinomy \cite{KochenSpecker67,Bell66}, \cite{Dowker08,Dowker11} and the inequality--free version of Bell's theorem due to Greenberger, Horne and Zeilinger \cite{GHZ89,GHSZ90} and Mermin \cite{Mermin90a,Mermin90b} \cite{MikeDion}.
-The condition of preclusion therefore runs into conflict with the One History Happens axiom: every history is an element of some null event and there is no history that can happen; \emph{reductio ad absurdum}.
+The condition of preclusion therefore runs into conflict with the proposal that the physical world corresponds to a single history since if every history is an element of some null event there is no history that can happen: \emph{reductio ad absurdum}.

-Either the One History Happens axiom or the preclusion condition must, therefore, be dropped.
-Choosing to uphold preclusion means that, of the above list of 9 equivalent descriptions of a classical physical world, not only (i) but also (iii), (v), (vi) and (vii) all fail in the quantal setting, for the same reason.
-However, the other 4---(ii), (iv), (viii) and (ix)---survive and remain mutually equivalent for a finite quantal measure theory.
+Choosing to uphold preclusion as a dynamical law means therefore that of the above list of 9 equivalent descriptions of a classical physical world (i) fails in the quantal setting, and so do (iii), (v), (vi) and (vii).
+However, the other 4 --- (ii), (iv), (viii) and (ix) --- survive and remain mutually equivalent for a finite quantal measure theory.
 That (ii), (iv) and (viii) are equivalent can be shown using the fact that a multiplicative co-event $\phi$ defines and is defined by its \emph{support}, $F(\phi)\in \mathfrak{A}$, the intersection of all those events that are affirmed by $\phi$: